Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Overview

 \section{Overview}

-\paragraph{Problem formulation.} We consider the task of program synthesis from specifications written in natural language (NL).
-Given an NL description $x\in\mathcal{X}$ and a program executor $\mathcal{E}: \mathcal{Y}\rightarrow\mathcal{Z}$, the goal is to generate a program $y\in\mathcal{Y}$ that executes to the expected results $z^*\in\mathcal{Z}$, \ie $\mathcal{E}(y)=z^*$.\footnote{For simplicity, we consider programs with no explicit inputs, \ie inputs embedded as variable initialization.} \paragraph{Standard approach and its limitation.} Given a program synthesis dataset, typically only one gold program $y^*$ is provided for each NL $x$, thus a parameterized model $P_{\theta}(y|x)$ is typically learned with the \emph{Maximum Likelihood Estimation} (MLE) objective from the NL-Program pair $(x, y^*)$ as:
+\paragraph{Problem formulation.} We consider the task of generating solutions from math problem descriptions in natural language (NL).
+Given an NL input $x\in\mathcal{X}$ and the executor $\mathcal{E}: \mathcal{Y}\rightarrow\mathcal{Z}$, the goal is to generate a solution $y\in\mathcal{Y}$ that executes to the expected answer $z^*\in\mathcal{Z}$, \ie $\mathcal{E}(y)=z^*$. \paragraph{Standard approach and its limitation.} The standard approach is to assume that we have a dataset of paired NL input $x$ and reference solution $y^*$.
+Most datasets typically only provide one reference solution for a particular NL input.
+Then, a parameterized model $\pt$ is learned with the \emph{Maximum Likelihood Estimation} (MLE) objective from the NL-Solution pair $(x, y^*)$ as: